mwherman2000/did-uri-spec/README.md

 The general approach is:

- 1. Use the original architectural principles from the draft `did-spec` as well as the higher-level DID use cases to create a comprehensive list of lower-level `did-url` use cases for the `did-url` grammar
+ 1. Use the original architectural principles from the draft `did-spec` as well as the higher-level DID use cases from several documents (see below) to create a comprehensive list of lower-level `did-url` use cases for the `did-url` grammar
  2. Use the lower-level `did-url` use cases which in turn can drive the design of the `did-url` grammar (expressed at a higher level using ABNF notation)
- 3. Use the `did-url` grammar design to drive the implementation (i.e. ABNF source code) for the `did-url` grammar
+ 3. Use the `did-url` grammar design to drive the implementation (i.e. ABNF source code) for the actual `did-url` grammar
  4. Validate the `did-url` grammar by testing using test cases based on the `did-url` lower-level use cases.
  5. Iterate

 ## Guiding Principles

 1. Follow the Core Principles expressed in the following documents:

    1.1.
 [The #OpenToInnovation Principle: Internet protocols and standards not only need to be open, but more importantly, open to innovation](https://hyperonomy.com/2019/03/12/internet-protocols-and-standards-not-only-need-to-be-open-but-more-importantly-open-to-innovation/)

    1.2.
 [Giving Grammars Written with ABNF Notation the Respect They Deserve](https://hyperonomy.com/2019/03/11/giving-grammars-written-with-abnf-notation-the-respect-they-deserve/)